biocorecrg/microbiome_procedures/README_mothur_16S.txt

 # Pre-cluster sequences allowing for up to 4 (in mothur SOP, 2 are used) differences between sequences.
 # This command will split the sequences by groups and then sort them by abundance and
 # go from the most to least abundant, identify sequences that are within 4nt from each other, and merge them.
-pre.cluster(processors=44, fasta=stability.trim.contigs.good.unique.good.filter.unique.fasta, count=stability.trim.contigs.good.unique.good.filter.count_table, diffs=4)
+pre.cluster(processors=44, diffs=2, fasta=stability.trim.contigs.good.unique.good.filter.unique.fasta, count=stability.trim.contigs.good.unique.good.filter.count_table)
 summary.seqs(fasta=stability.trim.contigs.good.unique.good.filter.unique.precluster.fasta, count=stability.trim.contigs.good.unique.good.filter.unique.precluster.count_table)

 # Remove clusters with one read (not in mothur SOP, so be careful further on with file names!)
-split.abund(fasta=stability.trim.contigs.good.unique.good.filter.unique.precluster.fasta, count=stability.trim.contigs.good.unique.good.filter.unique.precluster.count_table, cutoff=1, accnos=true)
+split.abund(cutoff=1, accnos=true, fasta=stability.trim.contigs.good.unique.good.filter.unique.precluster.fasta, count=stability.trim.contigs.good.unique.good.filter.unique.precluster.count_table)

 # Remove chimeras.
 # Chimeras are sequences formed from two or more biological sequences joined together.